akveo/react-native-ui-kitten/docs/contents/articles/choice/index.md

 ### Create custom rkType

-`RkChoice` can be customizable by this styles:
+Following segments and states of `RkChoice` can be customized:

 - *container*
 - *inner*